01

 • EUR.1 certificate issued by exporting country customs

-• REX (Registered Exporter) system accepted for self-certification
+• REX system accepted for self-certification

 What Merco does